-2. Using the provided 4mm Hex Wrench, install Fence Bracket (D from Inventory page 11) using the 4 screws removed in the previous step.
+2. Using the provided 4mm Hex Wrench, install Lower Fence Bracket (See inventory page 13) using the 4 screws removed in the previous step.
 Tighten screws securely.
 See FIG 2

-3. Locate the Fence Sliding Bracket (E on page 11) and the 2 screws and 2 square nuts (G on page 11).
+3. Locate the Fence Sliding Bracket (See page 13) and the 2 screws and 2 square nuts (See page 13).
 Insert screws through the Fence Sliding Bracket upper holes "A" in FIG 3, and thread the square nuts on by hand about 3 compete turns.
 See FIG 4.
 Do not tighten at this time.

-4. Locate fence (K on page 11) and slide from end, with the back of fence facing bracket, over the square nuts as shown in FIG 5.
+4. Locate Fence (See page 13) and slide from end, with the back of fence facing bracket, over the square nuts as shown in FIG 5.
 Note that the bottom of the fence is beveled and the square nuts have flats on them so you may have to rotate them slightly to slide the fence on.

-5. Slide the fence until centered on the bracket and then tighten the 2 screws used in step 3 using the 4mm Hex Wrench.
+5. Slide the fence on until centered on the bracket and then tighten the 2 screws used in step 3 using the 4mm Hex Wrench.
+The arc shaped cut out on the bottom edge of the fence should be centered over cutterhead.
 See FIG 6